turingschool/mod-0-curriculum/computer-setup.md

 - [Create an account on GitHub](https://github.com/)
 - [Update your GitHub Profile](https://github.com/settings/profile) and be sure that you choose a username, status, profile info, and picture that are appropriate for a professional setting.
 GitHub is a platform where future/potential employers will be reviewing your work

 SSH keys are a secure and convenient way to authenticate.
-We won't get into more detail right now, but setting this key up lets you skip typing in a password every time you want to interact with GitHub (_often_!).
+We won't get into more detail right now, but setting this key up lets you skip typing in a password every time you want to interact with GitHub from the Terminal (which is going to be _often_!).

 **Action Steps:**
 - Set up your SSH key by taking the following steps: